ahwang16/ahwang16.github.io/index.md

 <h1>Welcome!</h1>

 <div style="display: flex; justify-content: center; align-content: center; flex-direction: column;">
-    <p>I am a final-year PhD student (😱😱😱) in the Department of Computer and Information Science (CIS) at the University of Pennsylvania, where I am co-advised by <a href="https://boonloo.cis.upenn.edu/">Boon Thau Loo</a> and <a href="https://www.andrewhead.info">Andrew Head</a>.
-I study <b>user interfaces for fine-grained integration of information</b>.
-In other words, I am interested in a wide range of AI-driven interfaces that augment information-dense documents at the granularity of phrases or image segments.</p>
+    <p>I graduated with my PhD in computer science from the University of Pennsylvania, where I was co-advised by <a href="https://boonloo.cis.upenn.edu/">Boon Thau Loo</a> and <a href="https://www.andrewhead.info">Andrew Head</a>.
+I studied <b>user interfaces for fine-grained integration of information</b>.
+I am broadly interested in designing AI-driven products that make complex information easier to understand.
+I enjoy thinking about many modalities, like reading tools or voice interaction.
+I am experienced with user research, LLM prototyping, and mixed-methods analysis.</p>
     <h2>I am on the job market!</h2>
     <p>
-    I am interested in roles related to HCI research, UXR, UI design, product management, or consulting.
-I am experienced with software prototyping, LLM frameworks, human-centered design, and usability testing.
-Feel free to look through my <a href="assets/files/Alyssa_Hwang_CV.pdf">CV</a> or send me an email if you would like to chat.
+    I am seeking roles related to user experience research, HCI research, product management, AI strategy, or consulting.
+Feel free to look through my <a href="assets/files/Alyssa_Hwang_CV.pdf">CV</a>/<a href="assets/files/Alyssa_Hwang_Resume.pdf">resume</a> or send me an email if you would like to chat.
     </p>
     <h2>More about me</h2>
-    <p>Beyond research, I am "chair emerita" of the <a href="https://penn-cisda.github.io">CIS Doctoral Association</a> and the founder of our department's Mentorship Program.
-I also care a lot about outreach programs, like the <a href="https://web.sas.upenn.edu/dive/">Diversity and Equity Initiative in the Mind Sciences</a> (DivE In Weekend).
-I have interned at Google and AWS, and my work has been featured by Tech Crunch, the Associated Press, and over 100 other US news outlets.</p>
-    <p>My first three years were supported by the <a href="https://www.nsfgrfp.org/">NSF Graduate Research Fellowship Program</a>.
+    <p>Beyond research, I was "chair emerita" of the <a href="https://penn-cisda.github.io">CIS Doctoral Association</a> and the founder of our department's Mentorship Program.
+I have interned at Google and AWS, and my work has been featured by Tech Crunch, the Associated Press, and over 100 other US news outlets.
+My first three years were supported by the <a href="https://www.nsfgrfp.org/">NSF Graduate Research Fellowship Program</a>.
 I received an MS in Computer and Information Studies from Penn while working on my PhD.
 I also hold a BS in Computer Science from Columbia University, where I conducted research at the Natural Language Text Processing Lab and wrote an undergraduate thesis with Professor <a href="http://www.cs.columbia.edu/~kathy/">Kathleen McKeown</a>.</p>

-    <p>ahwang16 at seas dot upenn dot edu</p>
+    <p>alyssahwang at alumni dot upenn dot edu</p>
 </div>

 <h1>Recent News</h1>

 <div style="display: flex; justify-content: center; align-content: center; flex-direction: column;">
     <ul>
+        <li>Dec 18, 2025: Officially graduated!
+Check out my <a href="/posts/projects/dissertation.html">dissertation and related projects</a>.</li>
         <li>Nov 26, 2025: I successfully defended my PhD dissertation!</li>
         <li>Aug 4, 2025: I defended my thesis proposal.
 Officially a PhD candidate! 👩🏻‍🎓 I am on the industry job market and expect to graduate in December.</li>
         <li>Oct 21, 2024: New collaborations, publications, and pre-prints! <a href="https://aclanthology.org/2024.acl-long.674/">RAID: A Shared Benchmark for Robust Evaluation of Machine-Generated Text Detectors</a> (ACL 2024), <a href="https://aclanthology.org/2024.acl-short.2/">FanOutQA: A Multi-Hop, Multi-Document Question Answering Benchmark for Large Language Models</a> (ACL 2024), <a href="https://arxiv.org/abs/2410.03882">JumpStarter: Getting Started on Personal Goals with AI-Powered Context Curation</a> (in submission), and <a href="https://arxiv.org/abs/2402.18479">NewsQs: Multi-Source Question Generation for the Inquiring Mind</a> (AWS 2022 internship paper).</li>